-- written permission of the owner or authorized agent is obtained; and - not less than 66 percent (50 percent for duplexes and four-unit buildings) of the dwelling units in the building are eligible dwelling units, or will become eligible dwelling units within 180 days under a Federal, State or local government program for rehabilitating the building;

-Except that only those households determined income eligible may be weatherized with LIHEAP funds and in the case of vacant dwelling units, only if the specific households intended to occupy the unit have been identified and certified as eligible prior to work being done; and an agreement is signed by both the owner/agent and tenant and witnessed by the Weatherization Agency to insure that for a reasonable period of time (not less than 18 months), the tenant(s) will not be subject to rent increases or eviction unless it can be demonstrated that it is related to matters other than the weatherization work performed; and no undue or excessive enhancement shall occur to the value of the dwelling units.
+- Written permission of the owner or authorized agent is obtained; and - Not less than 66 percent (50 percent for duplexes and four-unit buildings) of the dwelling units in a multi-family building are eligible dwelling units, or will become eligible dwelling units within 180 days under a Federal, State or local government program for rehabilitating the building; and - An agreement is signed by both the owner/agent and tenant and witnessed by the Weatherization Agency to insure that for a reasonable period of time (not less than 18 months), the tenant(s) will not be subject to rent increases or eviction unless it can be demonstrated that it is related to matters other than the weatherization work performed; and - No undue or excessive enhancement shall occur to the value of the dwelling units.

-DCED will continue to weatherize rental dwelling units in accordance with DOE regulations as identified in this Plan and the DCED Weatherization Assistance Program Guidelines.
+DCED will continue to weatherize rental dwelling units in accordance with DOE regulations as identified in this Plan and the DCED Weatherization Assistance Program Directives, Guidelines, and DOE PA WAP State Plan including the On-File Information (Master File).